Mixed Emotions as KNUST SHS Begins 2026 WASSCE Following Tragic Loss of Candidate

 Professor Christian Agyare: KNUST names new Vice-Chancellor

-"We are mourning with the bereaved family while ensuring that the remaining candidates are provided with a conducive environment to continue their examinations," the school stated.
+"We are mourning with the bereaved family while ensuring that the remaining candidates will be provided with a conducive environment to continue their examinations," the school stated.

-The Assistant Headmaster (Academic), Agyekum Kwaku, noted that despite the sombre mood, the conduct of the examination has remained orderly.
+The Assistant Headmaster (Academic), Agyekum Kwaku, noted that despite the sombre mood, the conduct of the examinations has remained orderly.

-In a display of resilience, a pregnant candidate was among the 1,022 students sitting for the exams at the KNUST SHS centre.
-She successfully participated in the English Oral examination, a move that has been praised by many as a sign of her commitment to her education.
+A pregnant candidate was supposed to be among the 1,022 students sitting for the exams at the KNUST SHS centre.
+She successfully registered for the examination but reportedly failed to show up.

 However, the school also noted that another registered candidate had discontinued schooling and was absent from the examination hall.